Arsenic poisoning: Rice and seafood

 It has been found that rice is particularly susceptible to the accumulation of arsenic from soil.
-Rice grown in the United States has an average 260 ppb of arsenic, according to a study; but U.S. arsenic intake remains far below World Health Organization-recommended limits.
+Rice grown in the United States has an average 260 ppb of arsenic, but U.S. arsenic intake remains far below World Health Organization-recommended limits.
 China has set a standard for arsenic limits in food (150 ppb), as levels in rice exceed those in water.